faiyazalam/WordPress-plugin-user-login-history/README.txt

 * Added **Hooks** to extend its functionality easily.
 * Removed the 'Screen Options' from admin listing table.
 * Deprecated the shortcode [user-login-history].
+* Date range validation on the filter form.

 == Upgrade Notice ==

 = 1.* <= 1.7 =
 After upgrading, you have to do the following changes:
-1. Update your time zone from your profile edit page.
+1. Update your timezone from your profile edit page.
 1. Replace the old shortcode [user-login-history] with new shortcode [user_login_history]